wycks/WordPhing/README.md

 - Creation of a new database (optional)
 - Downloads and installs WordPress (latest stable or nightly)
-- Download and installs plugins and/or themes
+- Download and installs plugins and/or themes (http transfer and zip format)
-- Appends needed info to your wp-config
+- Appends info to your wp-config automatically
 - Runs the WP install script (by-passes the 5 minute install)
 - Custom install parameters (optional via `boot.php`)